zeek/zeekctl/doc/main.rst

     cluster must have *sshd* installed and running.

   - Decide which user account will be running BroControl, and then make sure this user account is set up on all hosts in your cluster.
+    Note that if you plan to run broctl using sudo (i.e., "sudo broctl"), then the user running broctl will be "root" (and in that case the user running sudo does not need to exist on the other hosts in your cluster).

-Also make sure this user can ``ssh`` from the manager host to each of the other hosts in your cluster, and this must work without being prompted for a password/passphrase (one way to accomplish this is to use ssh public key authentication).
+  - Make sure the user running BroControl can ``ssh`` from the manager host to each of the other hosts in your cluster, and this must work without being prompted for anything (one way to accomplish this is to use ssh public key authentication).
+You will need to try this manually before attempting to run broctl, because broctl uses ssh to connect to other hosts in your cluster.

-If you're using a load-balancing method such as PF_RING, then there is additional software to install (for details, see the :doc:`Cluster Configuration <../../configuration/index>` documentation).
+If you're using a load-balancing method (such as PF_RING), then there is additional software to install (for details, see the :doc:`Cluster Configuration <../../configuration/index>` documentation).